Elvric/cert_authority/README.md

 Seem to work fine, no problem there

 ### Webserver
-Ran into some issues when building the project
+Issue when reaching the caserver from the webserver.
+The connection between webserver to caserver is settup though.

 ## Things that need to be done before submitting the project
 - Check all the TODOs in the project then do `vagrant destroy` `vagrant up`